Daily Travel Hacks logo

 Build a Canada trip with parks, cities, and scenic drives

 Canada rewards travelers who plan around distance and season.
-A smart route mixes one major city with a national park region, then adds a short second city if time allows.
+This Canada trip with parks, cities, and scenic drives works best when you mix one major city with a national park region, then add a short second city if time allows.
 This playbook is built for couples and families who want mountains, lakes, and walkable city time without overextending the itinerary.

 Choose a coast, then add a park region